How many pets are there in the UK?

 We’re a nation of animal lovers – but have you ever wondered how many pets there actually are in the UK?
 Well, we have the answer!

-Every year we work with YouGov to survey the UK’s pet owners into the wellbeing of our pets.
-This allows us to have a sample that is representative of the UK by pet species (cat, dog or rabbit owners) and the owner’s gender, age and region, which means we can accurately estimate the number of pet dogs, cats, and rabbits in the UK.
-You can read all our findings in the 2021 PDSA Animal Wellbeing (PAW) Report, as well as further details of our methodology.
+Every year we work with YouGov to survey the UK’s pet owners and find out all about the wellbeing of our pets.
+Using a nationally representative sample of pet owners, we can accurately estimate the number of pet dogs, cats, and rabbits in the UK.
+You can read all our latest findings in the 2024 PDSA Animal Wellbeing (PAW) Report as well as further details of our methodology.

 - 51% of UK adults own a pet

-- 26% of UK adults have a dog with an estimated population of 9.6 million pet dogs
+- 28% of UK adults have a dog - an estimated population of 10.6 million pet dogs

-- 24% of the UK adult population have a cat with an estimated population of 10.7 million pet cats
+- 24% of UK adults have a cat - an estimated population of 10.8 million pet cats

-- 2% of the UK adult population have a rabbit with an estimated population of 900 thousand pet rabbits
+- 2% of UK adults have a rabbit - an estimated population of 800,000 pet rabbits

 You can read the latest version of the PAW Report here and you can download previous versions here.